Ganrokh/100-days-of-code/log.md

 **Thoughts:** Stan Lee has passed.
 He was an idol to me.
 He was an idol to many people.
 I admit, I didn't get into reading comics until a few years ago, whenever I liked Benedict Cumberbatch's Doctor Strange portrayal so much that I got into the comics.
 However, growing up, I watched all of the cartoons and movies.
 From the 90s Spider-Man Cartoon to X-Men Evolution, to the Tobey Maguire Spider-Man movies, to even Ang Lee's Hulk.
 I loved them, all of them.

 He seemed immortal.
 Until recently, he always looked the same age.
 He was the Godfather of Comics before I was even born!
 He was an inspiration to so many!
+The outpouring of tributes from millions of people around the world has been interesting to see.
+He truly was the man.
+He was a god amongst men, and he will be deeply missed.
+I love you, Stan Lee.

 ### Day 34: Tuesday, November 13th, 2018